 Gray Parallel Universe

-We start to kill dandelions early in Spring before the obnoxious weed takes over the whole landscape.
-Fortunately, with some patience and few of the numerous available techniques and products you can be relieved from the pest and recover your meticulous and expensive garden in less time than what the dandelions need to recover.
+We start to kill dandelions early in spring before the obnoxious weed takes over the whole landscape.
+Fortunately, with some patience and a few of the numerous available techniques and products, you can be relieved from the pest and recover your meticulous and expensive garden in less time than the dandelions need to recover.

-An easy and sustainable way of preventing dandelions to invade the whole of your property is to let the grass grow taller, 6 - 8 inches (15 - 20 cm).
+An easy and sustainable way of preventing dandelions from invading the whole of your property is to let the grass grow taller, 6 - 8 inches (15 - 20 cm).
 Cut it with a push lawn mower.
 Dandelions need sunlight, a lot of it, and they have trouble competing with grass grown beyond 6 - 8 inches.
 We highly recommend this.

 A multimillion-dollar industry of dandelion diggers—resembling medieval torture weapons— provides several tools to dig out the roots.
-A technique that will get your back strained, but will enable you to enjoy good weekends quality time with your garden.
+A technique that will get your back strained but will enable you to enjoy good weekend quality time with your garden.

-Covering the dandelions with a cardboard or plastic box blocks the sunlight that the plants need to photosynthesize and will kill them in few days.
-A practice that will also kill some lawn around the dandelion, but that's OK, the box will surely look prettier than a bright yellow flower growing in a green lawn, so you can just leave it there.
+Covering the dandelions with a cardboard or plastic box blocks the sunlight that the plants need to photosynthesize and will kill them in a few days.
+A practice that will also kill some lawn around the dandelion, but that's OK; the box will surely look prettier than a bright yellow flower growing on a green lawn, so you can just leave it there.

 If you don't want to wait to slowly asphyxiate the dandelions with a cardboard box, use a more violent method: a burner torch.
-The fire will create a micro-disaster zone, ash and smoke elevating from the crematory to poison sunlight, and Spring.
+The fire will create a micro-disaster zone, ash and smoke elevating from the crematory to poison sunlight and spring.
 The blaze will obviously kill the part of the plant above the ground together with the microflora of the soil and neighboring weeds or plants.
-These other organisms are necessary for a healthy landscape, but that might be a little price to pay to quickly—but temporarily—eliminate the dandelion.
-Watch out your toes though, make sure you use appropriate footwear.
+These other organisms are necessary for a healthy landscape, but that might be a little price to pay to quickly but temporarily eliminate the dandelion.
+Watch out for your toes though; make sure you use appropriate footwear.

-Here is a couple of homemade remedies so you don't have to spend your savings on weapons of mass dandelion destruction.
-First: vinegar; boil it down to concentrate the acetic acid and spray it to the weed.
+Here are a couple of homemade remedies so that you don't have to spend your savings on weapons of mass dandelion destruction.
+First: vinegar; boil it down to concentrate the acetic acid and spray it on the weed.
 Even better if you pull out the dandelion and pour the concentrated vinegar into the hole to kill the roots.
-It will also kill other plants, small insects and worms, and some lawn of course, but you will likely eliminate the flowery dandelion plant and create in its place a yellowish fetid crater where nothing will grow—for a long time.
+It will also kill other plants, small insects and worms, and some lawn, of course, but you will likely eliminate the flowery dandelion plant and create in its place a yellowish fetid crater where nothing will grow—for a long time.

 The second homemade remedy: salt; as with the vinegar, you can put it at the base of the plant or into the hole after removing it.
 The outcome will be similar to the vinegar.
 Muriatic acid and boiling water also have been used with some success.